mattzzw/kindle-weatherstation/README.md

 This is a serverless implementation of a weatherstation for the Kindle (PW2) that is also optimized for battery runtime (~ a month).

-The Kindle fetches weather data from DarkSky every 60 minutes, creates a SVG file based on a template, converts the SVG to PNG, displays the newly generated PNG and goes to sleep (STR/suspend to RAM) for the remaining time.
+The Kindle fetches weather data from Openweathermap.org every 60 minutes, creates a SVG file based on a template, converts the SVG to PNG, displays the newly generated PNG and goes to sleep (STR/suspend to RAM) for the remaining time.